Acizza/srfinder/README.md

 ```
 (note: the typical cruise speed for a commercial jet is around mach 0.73 - 0.83)

-The *filters* parameter can include as many filters as you want.
+The *filters* parameter can include as many filters as you want and can be combined in any order.
 The filters you can use are as follows:

 Name     | Value                | Description
 -------- | -------------------- | -----------